FloresFelipe/InsightCM-Console-in-LabVIEW/README.md

 ### Project Goal :dart:

 In this project, I wanted to help a customer by giving them a more easy-to-use interface to incorporate a new device into the InsightCM server.
-It is a very detailed and complex tasks, with a lot of steps to do files to export, import, edit, etc. In addition to that, the interaction with the server should be done by command line.
+It is a very detailed and complex task, with a lot of steps to do files to export, import, edit, etc. In addition to that, the interaction with the server should be done by command line.
 My goal was to help them upload a base version of this device and they will contract a developer to do the rest (i.e., they are not software developers and are not so proficient with those tricky steps).
-Try to lower their - and mine as a consequence - effort, I built a state machine that automates the more complicated parts.
+To lower their effort - and mine as a consequence - I built a state machine that automates the more complicated parts.

 ## Design :notebook: